influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/administration/cluster-commands.md

 ##### [ `-force` ]

-Forces the removal of the data node.
+Flag to force the removal of the data node.
 Use `-force` if the data node process is not running.

 #### Examples